Edmund Kornfeld: Career

 In 1946, he joined Eli Lilly and Company in Indianapolis, Indiana, where most of his discoveries took place.
-Kornfeld and his team discovered a microbe, Streptomyces orientalis, which was found in soil samples from Borneo.
-In 1953, they discovered that this microbe produced a unique compound which had the remarkable property of killing all staphylococcal bacteria, including the penicillin-resistant strains.
+In 1953, Kornfeld and his team discovered a microbe, Streptomyces orientalis, which was found in soil samples from Borneo.
+Later that year, they discovered that this microbe produced a unique compound that had the remarkable property of killing all staphylococcal bacteria, including the penicillin-resistant strains.
 The drug’s ability to inhibit staphylococci was stable during early assays, suggesting that it might be clinically useful for a long period.

 One of the most difficult tasks that Kornfeld and his team faced was purifying the new compound.
-The purification method employed during that time utilised picric acid - a potentially explosive chemical; because of this an alternate process was developed.
-However, this new method yielded material with a purity of only 82% and when solubilized, produced a brown liquid aptly termed “Mississippi mud”.
-However, due to the need for an alternative to penicillin in resistant bacterial infections, the initial preparations were considered safe enough for use in humans.
+The purification method employed during that time utilized picric acid - a potentially explosive chemical; because of this, an alternate process was developed.
+However, this new method yielded material with a purity of only 82% and, when solubilized, produced a brown liquid aptly termed "Mississippi mud".
+However, due to the need for an alternative to penicillin for resistant bacterial infections, the initial preparations were considered safe enough for use in humans.

-The drug was given to a patient who had developed a severe infection on his foot after surgery which was unresponsive to multiple antibiotics.
-The surgical staff recommended amputation or the usage of the new antibiotic.
-His answer was ‘ Anything that might save my foot’.
-Due to the spread of the bacteria, a high dosage the antibiotic of 05865 was recommended, 100 mg every eight hours, over five days.
-After the first day, the heat was decreasing, his white cell count was dropping and the exudate of his wound was less.
+The drug was given to a patient who had developed a severe infection on his foot after surgery which had been unresponsive to multiple antibiotics.
+The surgical staff had recommended amputation or the use of the new antibiotic.
+His answer was, "Anything that might save my foot".
+Due to the spread of the bacteria, a high dosage of the antibiotic 05865 was recommended, 100 mg every eight hours, over five days.
+After the first day, the heat was decreasing, his white cell count was dropping, and the exudate of his wound was less.
 During the next seven days, the staphylococci disappeared from the wound, and his foot was free from any sign of infection.
-Two months later he left the hospital with an intact foot.
+Two months later, he left the hospital with an intact foot.

-The new antibiotic was named vancomycin, from the term "vanquish" and was approved by the U.S. Food and Drug Administration in 1958.
+The new antibiotic was named vancomycin, from the term "vanquish," and was approved by the U.S. Food and Drug Administration in 1958.

-In 1956 with help from Robert Burns Woodward, Kornfeld was successful in synthesizing the first lab produced lysergic acid (LSD).
-Eli Lilly was looking for a treatment for anxiety, depression, psychosomatic diseases and addiction.
+In 1956, with help from Robert Burns Woodward, Kornfeld was successful in synthesizing the first lab-produced lysergic acid (LSD).
+Eli Lilly was looking for a treatment for anxiety, depression, psychosomatic diseases, and addiction.

 Kornfeld's research also resulted in the discovery of pergolide as a medication for Parkinson's disease.